SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - 4.04.2021 - Added infinity ammo for specific type of gun
     - 26.05.2021 - Better menus, endrealtime in database, some little changes in code
     - 12.06.2021 - Added chat tag for VIP (player can choose tag and cfg you can set tag colors), added some changes in glow and icons
+    - 13.06.2021 - Added beam for VIP, better fast reload (you can change which gun have fast reload or all guns can have it), added new commands
 ![ddisp](https://i.imgur.com/tsUFkXQ.png)
 ![ddisp](https://i.imgur.com/lLC8rNG.png)